shopsys/monorepo-tools/docs/upgrade/UPGRADE-unreleased.md

  - `Functional/Model/Cart/CartTest.php` has been changed
  - `Functional/Model/Cart/Watcher/CartWatcherTest.php` has been changed
  - `Functional/Model/Order/OrderFacadeTest.php` has been changed
+- *(optional)* upgrade npm packages to the latest version ([#755](https://github.com/shopsys/shopsys/pull/755))
+    - remove all npm packages by removing folder `project-base/node_modules` and `project-base/package-lock.json`
+    - run command `php phing npm`
+    - in order to pass standards tests you also need to run `php phing eslint-fix` to let ESlint npm package update your JavaScript files.
+After that your syntax should be updated to latest JavaScript standards checked by ESLint.

 [Upgrade from v7.0.0-beta5 to Unreleased]: https://github.com/shopsys/shopsys/compare/v7.0.0-beta5...HEAD
 [shopsys/shopsys]: https://github.com/shopsys/shopsys